Which industries are the most digital? How the digital leaders are already winning the digital race

 This should be a call to action for executives in every firm.
 It takes several years to build maturity, especially in the transformation management intensity dimension.

-If your industry is in the digital beginners category, then you should expect that your industry is several years from gaining the digital maturity that Digirati companies already possess.
+If your industry is in the digital beginners’ category, then you should expect that your industry is several years from gaining the digital maturity that Digirati companies already possess.

-Why not start now and like Burberry did in 2006 soon after Angela Ahrendts joined as CEO where she launched a significant transformation program covering multiple business areas, from customer experience to operational excellence, largely driven by digital technologies.
+Why not start now and as Burberry did in 2006 soon after Angela Ahrendts joined as CEO where she launched a significant transformation program covering multiple business areas, from customer experience to operational excellence, largely driven by digital technologies.

-According to Angela, “Digital has been a catalyst for everything in the company and, when we got everyone on board with this concept, they were clamoring to become even more connected.”
+According to Angela, “Digital has been a catalyst for everything in the company and, when we got everyone on board with this concept, they were clamouring to become even more connected.”
 While this transformation is now bearing fruit, Ahrendts already has one eye on the future possibilities:

 “Consumer data will be the biggest differentiator in the next two to three years.
 Whoever unlocks the reams of data and uses it strategically will win.”